Al Ittihad Ahli of Aleppo SC: Stabilization and gradual success (2017–present)

 Financially and infrastructurally stabilized Al-Ittihad Ahli finished in second place in the 2017–18 season, after losing a tie-breaker to Al-Jaish with whom they were level on points.
 They lost to Al-Jaish 0–1 as league vice-champions in the 2018 Syrian Super Cup.

 In the 2018–19 season, Al-Ittihad Ahli participated as Syrian runners-up in the group stage of the 2019 AFC Cup.
 The team achieved only one positive result, a 0–0 draw with Al-Najma.
 They lost the other matches with Al-Jazeera SC and Kuwait SC.

 In the 2019–20 and 2020–21 seasons, the Al-Ittihad Ahli finished sixth and eighth respectively in the Syrian Premier League.
 Therefore, due to the negative results, the club management gradually dismissed the coaches Ahmed Haouache and Artur Bernardes.
 A new Croatian coach, Igor Tkalčević, came in their place, but the results of the football team did not improve, as they were only playing for survival in the league until the spring of 2022.

 The situation culminated in the resignation of the long-time chairman of the club Bassel Hamwi in March 2022, who was replaced by the new chairman Rasen Martini and the new coach Maher Bahri.
 The team, stabilized financially and in play, ended up in fifth place in the league.
 In the same 2021–22 season, Al-Ittihad Ahli achieved historic success, after defeating Al-Hurriya and Al-Jaish, the team reached the final of the Syrian Cup, beating Al-Wathba SC 4–3 on penalties.

 In 2022, the Syrian General Sports Federation approved the club's name change to Al-Ittihad Ahli of Aleppo SC which having its name recognised as Al-Ittihad Ahli, inspired by the club's original name Halab Al-Ahli Club; following pleas by the fans to restore the club's original name.

+On 12 July 2025, the club secured their first league title in 20 years following a 2–0 win over Al-Karamah in the final match of the Championship play-offs round.
+They retained their league title the following season, finishing one point ahead of second-placed Homs Al Fidaa after securing a 2–0 victory over Al-Jaish on the final matchday on 3 July 2026.